aosabook/500lines/cluster/README.txt

 This directory holds a simple implementation of a replicated state machine that can also feed clients information on cluster membership.

-* aa_statemachine.py -- illustrates the state machine client API
+* statemachine.py -- illustrates the state machine client API
+* network.py -- handles network communication
+* client.py -- a simple client
-* bb_network.py -- introduces a network of communicating processors
+* member_single.py -- a non-clustered member server, talking to the client
-* cc_replicated.py -- a replicated state machine with consensus and a fixed membership
+* member_replicated.py -- a replicated state machine with consensus and a fixed membership